Quick to make, tasty to eat and healthy when made with low fat, quality beef. This is a meal all the family will enjoy.

 To come up with our recipe we have cooked endless burgers all with different seasoning levels and ingredients.
 We enjoyed all of them but one particular recipe has been crowned by CookUK as the best in the world and we present it to you below.

 Just a quick word about the minced beef.
-We used very lean meat to keep the saturated fat and calorie levels to a reasonably healthy level.
+We used lean minced beef to keep the saturated fat and calorie levels to a reasonably healthy level.
 By all means use a fattier cut of meat but remember that much of the fat will come out in the cooking process loosing much of the cost benefit of cheaper beef.

-The cooking time in our recipe is four minutes on one side and three minutes on the other.
+The cooking time in our recipe is four minutes on one side and four minutes on the other.
 This will give you a burger which is medium done.
-Add a minute or so for well done or cook for a minute or so less for rare.
+Add a minute or so each side for well done.

 Add the bacon rashers to the pan and fry for about four minutes on each side.
 Remove the bacon (leaving the oil in the pan) for use later.